Journal articles and conference proceedings submitted to REF2021 must be made available on an Open Access basis.

 The policy does not apply to monographs or other long form publications, to non-text outputs, research data, conference proceedings published with an International Standard Book Number (ISBN), or publications that must remain confidential for security or commercial reasons.

 |Journal article or Conference Proceeding||needs to be deposited in an institutional repository (PURE)||no later than 3 months after the date of acceptance||needs to be the 'final author version' or 'post-print' which can be replaced with the final published PDF version at a later date.|

 Any embargo periods imposed by journal publishers must not exceed the following lengths:

 Outputs still under embargo can be selected for the next REF provided that the date of first publication is still within the REF reporting period.

 Use the final draft author manuscript, as accepted for publication, including modifications based on referees' suggestions but before it has undergone copyediting and proof correction.
 This is sometimes known as the Post-print, Author Version, or Personal Copy.
 It is important to have the correct version of the file to upload - the publishers PDF is generally not OK to upload

 There are a limited number of situations where an output may be exempt from the open access policy, which fall under the headings deposit, access and technical exceptions.
 We expect that such cases will be extremely rare.
 The Scholarly Communications Team can provide advice on this if you have concerns.

-Any output that falls within the scope of this policy and is submitted to the post-2014 REF but does not meet the requirements without a valid exception will be given an unclassified score and will not be assessed.
+Any output that falls within the scope of this policy and is submitted to the REF2021 but does not meet the requirements without a valid exception will be given an unclassified score and will not be assessed.